 Just a mile from Barnsley Town Centre, Locke Park is a beautiful slice of Yorkshire, just waiting to be explored.
 The 47-acre park boasts a historic tower and fountain, both of which were added in 1875, helping it to be named a park of special historic interest by English Heritage.
 There are loads of free things to do here, from pretty gardens and extensive woodland to a children’s play area.

 14. The Piece Hall

-The Piece Hall in Halifax is an old site that has become one of the Yorkshire’s best new attractions.
-The beautiful Georgian complex reopened in 2017 after a lengthy renovation to a building that was once the hub of sales activity for wooden handloom weavers.
-The transformation has turned it into a museum, complete with shops, cafes and an amazing courtyard which you won’t struggle to enjoy.
+The Piece Hall in Halifax is an old site that has become one of the Yorkshire’s best attractions.
+The beautiful Georgian complex reopened in 2017 after a lengthy renovation to a complex that was once the hub of sales activity for wooden handloom weavers.
+The transformation has turned it into a gallery and museum, complete with shops, cafes and an amazing courtyard which you won’t struggle to enjoy.